 Results are outcomes that last, not just annual activities and one-time events.

-Organizations or causes should positively and directly impact our community versus large, national organizations.
+Organization or cause should positively and directly impact our community versus large, national organizations.

 At least 75% of the organization’s expenses should be spent directly on their programs.

-AEFCU reserves the right to disqualify organizations that support topics likely to give rise to public disagreement.
+AEFCU reserves the right to disqualify organizations that support topics likely to give rise to controversy or public disagreement.

 Nominate a worthy organization during the designated nominating periods.
 The organization only needs to be nominated once each quarter to be included on that quarter’s voting ballot.